LuicelZhou/Othello-frontend/README.md

 ## Setup

-- Make sure you have isntalled NodeJS(npm) on your device.
+- Make sure you have installed NodeJS(npm) on your device.

 - Install dependencies: `npm install`